On the nature of the new group LB1: Local gauge transformations on blade one

-We are going to use this particular version in order to study the tetrad local electromagnetic gauge transformations.
-Vector $V_{(1)}^{\alpha}$ is assumed to be timelike, see reference \cite{A}.
-We reiterate that without repeating the analysis in manuscript \cite{A} we proceed to study the different possible local tetrad transformation cases on blade one resorting to the same notation employed in this previous work.
-In order to simplify the notation we are going to write $\Lambda_{,\alpha}=\Lambda_{\alpha}$.
+We will use this particular version in order to study the tetrad local electromagnetic gauge transformations.
+Vector $V_{(1)}^{\alpha}$ is assumed for simplicity to be timelike, see reference \cite{A}.
+We reiterate that without repeating all of the analysis in manuscript \cite{A} we proceed to study the different possible local tetrad transformation cases on blade one resorting to the same notation employed in this previous work.
+In order to simplify the notation we will write $\Lambda_{,\alpha}=\Lambda_{\alpha}$.

 The purpose of this work is to study the different cases that arise when we consider the change in (\ref{2V1}-\ref{2V2}) under (\ref{2G1}),

 Since the second terms in (\ref{2TU}-\ref{2TV}) and according to equation (\ref{2i2}) belong in the local plane or blade one, we proceed then to write equations (\ref{2TU}-\ref{2TV}) as,